w3f/Grant-Milestone-Delivery/evaluations/ink-smart-contracts-wizard_1_keeganquigley.md

    = note: upstream crates may add a new impl of trait `parity_scale_codec::WrapperTypeEncode` for type `ink_storage_traits::impls::ManualKey<1117114132>` in future versions
    = note: upstream crates may add a new impl of trait `parity_scale_codec::WrapperTypeDecode` for type `ink_storage_traits::impls::ResolverKey<_, ink_storage_traits::impls::ManualKey<3064586736, ink_storage_traits::impls::ManualKey<1117114132>>>` in future versions
    ```

+## Other

+Minor note: Using `ink-wizard new psp22` and the like still bring up the menu to choose.
+Would be cool to see it shortcut directly to the appropriate contract.